123kieran/SHA256/README.md

 * Here I have chosen the program to hash itself.

 ## Test
+* I used the following like to test my output. https://www.xorbin.com/tools/sha256-hash-calculator

 ## Additional Features
 * Error handling is added to the program.
 Before opening the file.
 The program to see if the file is empty and if it is it gives an error message